Garden Bore Testing

 Iron & Manganese · above guideline

-Iron leaves rust-coloured deposits and manganese causes darker black-brown staining on any surface contacted by irrigation spray or runoff — pavers, fencing, shed roofing, and stock troughs.
-Even a single cycle per day builds up staining within weeks.
-Among the most common bore water complaints from residential and rural properties across WA, SA, and coastal QLD.
+Iron leaves rust-coloured deposits on any surface contacted by irrigation spray — pavers, rendered walls, sandstone, guttering, and outdoor furniture.
+Manganese causes darker black-brown marks that are harder to remove.
+Even a single irrigation cycle per day builds visible staining within weeks.
+One of the most common bore water complaints from residential properties across coastal WA, SA, and QLD.

 02